Open, Closed & Isolated Systems

 Types of Thermodynamic Systems

 You may have heard of open systems and closed systems.
-Open systems is one that freely allows energy and matter to be transferred in an out of a system.
+An open system is one that freely allows energy and matter to be transferred in an out of a system.

 For example, boiling water without a lid.

 Heat escaping into the air.

-At the same time steam (which is matter) also escapes into the air.
+Steam (which is matter) escaping into the air.

 A closed system, on the other hand, does not allow the exchange of matter but allows energy to be transferred.